From the Field - Common Examination Findings

 - Escrow Agent

-Annual Assessment Report – Every licensee must submit a completed annual report and annual assessment fee by no later than 5:00 PM July 1, or 5:00 PM the next business day if July 1 is not a business day as required under WAC 208-690-090.
-The annual assessment is based on the previous year’s Washington dollar volume of money transmission, payment instruments, currency exchanges, and prepaid access sale.
+MT Annual Assessment Report – The filing period is approaching!
+Every money transmitter and currency exchange licensee must submit a completed annual report and annual assessment fee by July 1, as required under WAC 208-690-090.
+The annual assessment is based on the previous year’s Washington dollar volume of money transmission, payment instruments, currency exchanges, and prepaid access sales.

-Permissible Investment and Transmission Liability Reporting and Coverage - Examiners cited continued failures to prepare monthly reports about permissible investments (PI).
-Licensees must prepare monthly reports about PI that include the calculation of average daily transmission liability (ADTL) as required under RCW 19.230.170(c) and WAC 208-690-085.
-Licensees must prepare and maintain monthly PI reports in order to demonstrate adequate PI as required under RCW 19.230.200 and RCW 19.230.210.
-The Department provides model PI and ADTL forms for licensees’ use on the agency’s website.
+Permissible Investment and Transmission Liability Reporting and Coverage - Licensees must prepare and maintain monthly PI reports in order to demonstrate adequate PI as required under RCW 19.230.200 and RCW 19.230.210.
+Note, the Department provides model PI and ADTL forms for licensees’ use on the agency’s website.

 Mortgage Originations – Mortgage Broker

-The most common violations during Q4 2020 are generally similar to previous quarters and include:
+The most common violations during Q1 2021 are generally similar to previous quarters and include:

-- Failure to file quarterly MCRs on time
+- Failure to file quarterly Mortgage Call Reports (MCRs) on time

 - Failure to file accurate MCRs